speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 install.packages("ggplot2")
 ```

-For the most part throughout the book, we will be using packages from [CRAN](https://cran.r-project.org/).
-However, when working with genomic data and bioinformatics, we might also need to use [Bioconductor](https://www.bioconductor.org/).
-When we reach this point, we will deal with this explicitly.
+For the most of the course, we will be using packages from [CRAN](https://cran.r-project.org/).
+However, when working with genomic data and bioinformatics, we might occasionally also need to use [Bioconductor](https://www.bioconductor.org/).

 The final point to remember here is that we do not need to install the package more than once - it is now present in our R library.